tiberiuichim/presentations/volto-slate-advanced/slides.md

 Probably the most important Volto addon, right now.
 If you start a new Volto project, it is one addon that you should include in your project.

+Nobody wants to think about the editor.
+We mostly take them for granted.
+But volto-slate is probably not even the fifth in line of Plone richtext editors (Kupu, FCK, Tiny, Draft, etc).

+Requirements change, the web changes, etc. And if I'd have time today, I might even start another volto-slate alternative.

 ### volto slate demo

 It's boring, just like a text editor should be.